Håra Tunnel

-The Horda Tunnel (Hordatunnelen) is a road tunnel in Ullensvang Municipality in Vestland county, Norway.
-The 475 m long tunnel is in the village of Horda.
+The Håra Tunnel (Håratunnelen) is a road tunnel in Ullensvang Municipality in Vestland county, Norway.
+The 475 m long tunnel is in the village of Håra, located on the shore of the lake Røldalsvatnet.
 The tunnel is a spiral tunnel, turning almost a complete circle while continuously traversing a gradient of 7%.
 The tunnel was built to replace a narrow section of road that was made up of many hairpin turns.